avipars/llmAI/README.md

 # llmAI
-Code to communicate with various LLMs
+python code to communicate with various LLMs